-The ideas below are included 12 separate sections of ideas.
+The ideas below are in 12 separate sections.
 If some of these sections aren’t for you, just skip ahead to the next section.

 Your situation is 100% unique and the only way you are going to make $100 is to ignore the ideas that aren’t right for you.
 Even if 75% of the ideas in this document are completely useless for you, that still leaves 25 ideas for you to consider for making $100!

 Your money-making project will only be as successful as you make it – so if you’re serious about making $100, then get serious about making $100!